 The University of Iowa and the College of Liberal Arts and Sciences require that every organized course has a syllabus.
-Syllabi may be handed out in class, included in a course packet, or posted on ICON.
-Instructors should remind students frequently where or how they might view the syllabus.
+Syllabi may be handed out in class or added to ICON, and instructors should remind students frequently where or how they might view the syllabus.
 All information listed below must be included on every syllabus.

-New instructors are encouraged to view this CLAS syllabus template with suggested headings.
-All instructors may, of course, reword or reorder the required information as long as its meaning is conveyed and a link to additional information on a policy or procedure is given.
+New instructors are especially encouraged to view this sample CLAS syllabus template with suggested headings.
+Instructors may, of course, reword or reorder the required information as long as its meaning is conveyed and a link to additional information on a policy or procedure is given.
 New instructors may also want to confer with other faculty in their unit or consult with the Center for Teaching about syllabus and ICON organization or content.

 Syllabi Review by DEO Policy

-All syllabi must be attached to the course information on MyUI Courses, the UI semester or session schedule of offered courses.
+Syllabi must be attached to the course information on MyUI Courses, the UI schedule of offered courses.
 Syllabi are attached using the Offerings Planner and are visible only to those logged into to MyUI Courses.
 Syllabi should appear on MyUI Courses by Early Registration for the following fall semester.
 Within the syllabus, be sure to remind students that the syllabus might change.
-Any textbooks on the syllabus, however, should match those posted on the course schedule.
-Departments with prior approval from the Associate Dean for Undergraduate Programs and Curriculum may also create a syllabus template for each course that shows its general content and pedagogy.
+Any textbooks on the syllabus should match those posted on the course schedule.
+Departments with prior approval from the Associate Dean for Undergraduate Education may also create a syllabus template for each course that shows its general content and pedagogy.

-UI and CLAS Policy on Required Information on the Syllabus
+UI and CLAS Policy: Required Information on the Syllabus

 According to the University Operations Manual, the Office of the Provost, and CLAS policy, the following information must be included on every syllabus: